Ontario Teachers Pension Plan Board Grows Holdings in Williams-Sonoma, Inc. (NYSE:WSM)

 Williams-Sonoma Stock Up 0.1 %

-The firm also recently declared a quarterly dividend, which was paid on Friday, November 24th.
-Shareholders of record on Friday, October 20th were given a $0.90 dividend.
-This represents a $3.60 annualized dividend and a yield of 1.92%.
+The company also recently announced a quarterly dividend, which was paid on Friday, November 24th.
+Investors of record on Friday, October 20th were issued a dividend of $0.90 per share.
+This represents a $3.60 dividend on an annualized basis and a yield of 1.92%.
 The ex-dividend date was Thursday, October 19th.
-Williams-Sonoma’s dividend payout ratio (DPR) is presently 24.98%.
+Williams-Sonoma’s payout ratio is currently 24.98%.

 Wall Street Analyst Weigh In

 A number of equities research analysts have recently weighed in on WSM shares.
-UBS Group boosted their price target on Williams-Sonoma from $110.00 to $140.00 and gave the company a “sell” rating in a report on Friday, November 17th.
-StockNews.com cut shares of Williams-Sonoma from a “buy” rating to a “hold” rating in a report on Tuesday.
+StockNews.com downgraded Williams-Sonoma from a “buy” rating to a “hold” rating in a report on Tuesday.
+The Goldman Sachs Group boosted their target price on shares of Williams-Sonoma from $127.00 to $144.00 and gave the company a “sell” rating in a research note on Friday, November 17th.
 Barclays raised their price target on shares of Williams-Sonoma from $115.00 to $123.00 and gave the stock an “underweight” rating in a research report on Thursday, August 24th.
-TD Cowen boosted their price objective on shares of Williams-Sonoma from $155.00 to $160.00 and gave the company an “outperform” rating in a research report on Thursday, August 24th.
-Finally, JPMorgan Chase & Co. lifted their target price on Williams-Sonoma from $135.00 to $145.00 and gave the company an “underweight” rating in a research note on Friday, November 17th.
-Five investment analysts have rated the stock with a sell rating, nine have given a hold rating and three have given a buy rating to the company.
-According to data from MarketBeat, the stock presently has an average rating of “Hold” and an average price target of $154.31.
+Wedbush lifted their price target on shares of Williams-Sonoma from $150.00 to $175.00 and gave the company a “neutral” rating in a report on Friday, November 17th.
+Finally, TD Cowen increased their price objective on shares of Williams-Sonoma from $155.00 to $160.00 and gave the stock an “outperform” rating in a research note on Thursday, August 24th.
+Five investment analysts have rated the stock with a sell rating, nine have given a hold rating and three have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock presently has an average rating of “Hold” and a consensus price target of $154.31.

 Williams-Sonoma, Inc operates as an omni-channel specialty retailer of various products for home.
 It offers cooking, dining, and entertaining products, such as cookware, tools, electrics, cutlery, tabletop and bar, outdoor, furniture, and a library of cookbooks under the Williams Sonoma Home brand, as well as home furnishings and decorative accessories under the Williams Sonoma lifestyle brand; and furniture, bedding, lighting, rugs, table essentials, and decorative accessories under the Pottery Barn brand.